camaraproject/IdentityAndConsentManagement/documentation/CAMARA-API-access-and-user-consent.md

 The API Consumer selects the User Identifier.
 The User is identified by the `sub` claim in the JWT assertion, which must uniquely identify the User in the Operator's system.
 As per the CAMARA Security and Interoperability Profile, the `sub` claim MUST be either a phone number prefixed by `tel:` or a TS.43 token prefixed by `operatortoken:`.

-Unlike the `operatortoken:` prefix for the `sub` claim, which originates from a TS.43 flow and provides a stronger binding to a subscriber context, use of the `tel:` prefix in the JWT Bearer Flow relies on a pre-established trust relationship between the API Consumer and the API Provider.
+Unlike the `operatortoken:` prefix for the `sub` claim, which originates from a TS.43 flow and provides a stronger binding to a Subscriber context, the use of the `tel:` prefix in the JWT Bearer Flow relies on a pre-established trust relationship between the API Consumer and the API Provider.
 The mechanism by which the API Consumer obtains or verifies the phone number used in the `sub` claim is outside the scope of CAMARA specifications.

 Example JWT assertion, which MUST be signed by the API Consumer and MAY be encrypted: